-If you are taking one of the formally organized courses, the data is already installed on the computer provided to you.
+If you are taking one of the formally organized courses, the data is already installed on the computer provided to you so please skip ahead to the Failure Modes section.
 If not, then to follow this exercise exactly be sure you've downloaded the tutorial data set before you begin.
 This set of exercises is not possible without the tutorial data set.
-Please set the environmental variable TUTORIAL_DATA to the location that you have downloaded the data to (here, it has been copied to \$FREESURFER_HOME/subjects):
+Please set the environmental variable TUTORIAL\DATA to the location that you have downloaded the data to (on the course laptop, it happens to be set to /media/disk):